 In sexual desire/interest disorder, motivations to become sexually aroused are scarce or absent.
 The decrease is greater than what might be expected based on a woman's age and the relationship duration.

-Causes often involve primarily psychologic factors (eg, depression, anxiety, stress, relationship problems).
-Use of certain drugs (particularly SSRIs), anticonvulsants, chemotherapy drugs, β-blockers, and oral contraceptives, can reduce sexual desire, as can drinking excessive amounts of alcohol.
-Fluctuations in hormone levels (eg, at menopause, during pregnancy, with the menstrual cycle) can affect sexual desire.
+Causes often involve primarily psychologic factors (eg, depression, anxiety, stress, relationship problems) and/or unrewarding experiences (eg, due to lack of sexual skills or poor communication of needs).
+Use of certain drugs, such as SSRIs (particularly), some anticonvulsants, and β-blockers, can reduce sexual desire, as can drinking excessive amounts of alcohol.
+Fluctuations and changes in hormone levels (eg, at menopause, during pregnancy, with the menstrual cycle) can affect sexual desire.
+For example, atrophic vaginitis and hyperprolactinemia may contribute.

 Women with sexual desire/interest disorder tend to be anxious, to have a low self-image, and to have mood lability even if they do not have a clinical mood disorder.